MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-logonsession.md

 # Win32\_LogonSession class

-The **Win32\_LogonSession** [WMI class](https://docs.microsoft.com/windows/desktop/WmiSdk/retrieving-a-class) describes the logon session or sessions associated with a user logged on to a computer system running Windows.
+The **Win32\_LogonSession** WMI class (see [Retrieving a WMI class](/windows/desktop/wmisdk/retrieving-a-class)) describes the logon session or sessions associated with a user logged on to a computer system running Windows.

-The following syntax is simplified from Managed Object Format (MOF) code and includes all of the inherited properties.
+The following syntax is simplified from Managed Object Format (MOF) code, and includes all of the inherited properties.
 Properties and methods are in alphabetic order, not MOF order.

 ## Syntax